Administrative practice document: Permanent impairment rating guidelines for acromioplasty, repetitive strain injuries and splenectomy

 Rating guideline

-1. There are symptoms of leukocyte abnormality;
+1. there are symptoms or signs of leukocyte abnormality

 Conclusion

-Document history:
+Document history

 November 2015 - Replaces three adjudicative advice documents titled: